-Most families receiving tuition assistance have family incomes in the $50,000 - $150,000 range, and receive grants that reduce tuition to an average of $10,000 per student.
-The range of tuition fees after grants are awarded varies from $5,000 to $16,000, and occasionally students from families with income levels as high as $250,000 qualify for tuition assistance.
+Most families receiving tuition assistance have family incomes in the $50,000 - $150,000 range, and receive grants that reduce tuition to an average of $12,000 per student for grade school.
+The range of tuition fees after grants are awarded varies from $6,000 to $16,000.

 Tuition assistance is available for 5-day Early Childhood students and Grade School students.
 Priority is given to returning students and siblings.
 We do not discriminate in the administration of our policies because of race, creed, religion, color, national origin, sex, age, or any other characteristic protected by law.
 Financial aid decisions are made independently of the admissions process.

 Approximately 30 percent of our students receive some tuition assistance.
 Our tuition assistance program is managed by TADS (Tuition Aid Data Services).
 To apply please fill out an application at www.TADS.com.
 TADS takes into account income, expenses, number of family members, indebtedness, liquidity of assets, and unusual expenses.
 Financial information and documentation is required from all of the children's parents.
 The school commits a portion of each year's tuition revenue to support the tuition assistance program.
 This revenue is distributed to applicants based on relative demonstrated financial need.
 Consequently, grants are made for one year and applications for tuition assistance must be renewed each year.

 The entire financial aid process, including grants and applications, is confidential.

 Apply to TADS at www.TADS.com.
 (A paper copy may be downloaded at the address as well.)
 All supporting documentation must be sent to TADS (See TADS website for more details.)